flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_005.md

 #### Project Locations
 - Sequel-Mart frontend should be on [http://localhost:5001/](http://localhost:5001/)
 - pgAdmin 4 (PostgreSQL's Managed Database Platform) should be on [http://localhost:5050/](http://localhost:5050/)
+    - NOTE: The setup might not work if you already have something running on these ports
+    - In that case you will have to:
+      - Adjust the port numbers of lines 32 and/or 46 of docker-compose.yml (screenshot 4)
+      - Save the .yml, `teardown` the project (as below) and run `setup` again (as above)
 - We will eventually populate the Sequel-Mart front-end with data from the PostgreSQL database

 #### Accessing PostgreSQL